Foreign nationals who wish to enter Italy must:

 - not be convicted, by final judgement, of a copyright related offence or one of the offences under Articles 473 and 473 of the Penal Code;

 no longer be subject to a previous expulsion order having obtained a special permission by the Minister of the Interior to return to Italy

 before the re-entry ban has expired or having had the entry ban lifted by the compentent autorities (Prefetture).

 Foreigners seeking to enter Italy are subject to checks by border, customs, currency, and health authorities.

-Entry may be refused at the border, even if a valid entry or transit visa is held, if all of the above requirements are not met.
+If all of the above requirements are not met, entry may be refused at the border, even if a valid entry or transit visa is held.

-For foreigners staying in a hotel, evidence of their presence is the registration form submitted to the hotel management and signed by the foreign guests on arrival.
+- aliens arriving from countries which apply the Schengen Agreement must report their presence to the local Questura (central police station in the province) filling out the relevant form (dichiarazione di presenza), within 8 days of their arrival; for those staying in hotels or other reception facilities the registration form submitted to the hotel management upon check-in, signed by the foreign guest on arrival, constitutes the declaration of presence.
 The hotel will provide a copy of this form to the foreign guest who can show it to police officers, if requested.

 As of August 8, 2009 a new bill (Law no. 94 of 15 July 2009) makes it a crime to enter or stay in Italy illegally.
 Therefore, foreign nationals caught entering or staying in Italy without permission commit the offence of illegal immigration, which is punishable by a fine ranging from 5,000 to 10,000 Euros.
 They are brought before the Justice of the Peace (Giudice di Pace) and repatriated.
 Hence, the Questore, after having expelled or rejected the foreigner, informs the Justice of the peace who passes a non-suit decision.

 (modificato il 27/11/2014)